Lorbru/FSTforLatex/README.md

 # ASR and weighted finite state transducers for LaTeX code generation from speech (-Fr)

+(Extracted from the git repository presenting our project for generating LaTeX code from speech.
-(This repot will be not publicly available on github during the anonymous period for Interspeech 2025)
+For preserving anonymous conditions, this repository will not be available during the anonymous period of Interspeech 2025 submission.
+Furthermore, the data collected for our experiments are not available here.

+To see the results and some experiments, see ```demo.ipynb```)

+**Details of folders :**

+- `Data` : contains the collected data (not available here during anonymous period)
+- `ASR` : loading the ASR used in our systems
+- `Datasets` : loading our dataset and FLEUR dataset.
+- `Figs` : Figures
+- `Grammar` : Definition of types and grammar rules
+- `Rules` : Normalization rules, Lemmatization rules, Lexical rules (fr)
+- `RulesTransduction` :

+    - tokenizer.py : (To define a set of tokens/language $\Sigma$)
+    - rulesFST.py : (To do lexical transducer $\mathcal{L}$)
+    - grammarFST.py : (to do grammatical transducers $\mathcal{G}$)

+- `Scores` : Scores we obtained (not available here during anonymous period)
+- `Tokens` : Tokens used for natural language and LaTeX language
+- `Vocabulary` : The mathematical vocabulary

+**Details of root files :**

+`Math-fr.ipynb` : generation of rules for french language

+`ScoresGenration.py` : computing scores on datasets

+`Seq2Tex.py` : building the Seq2Tex complete module

+`streamlit_app.py` : experiments with streamlit (Speech2Tex)

+    - Run ```pip install streamlit``` + dependencies
+    - Run ```streamlit run streamlit_app.py``` for local testing

+`main.py` : experiments Sequence to LaTeX (Seq2Tex)

+**Dependencies:**

+- Python 3.8
+- numpy
+- pynini

 ## Resume

 The aim of this project is to build a pipeline which allow people to generate their LaTeX sentences from speech.
+We do our experiments in the French language.

 The pipeline is composed of an Automatic Speech Recognition model (whisper ASR model from OpenAI) and a Weighted Finite State Transducer architecture (pynini, OpenFST) which allow the conversion of a natural language speaking into a valid code structure for LaTeX compilation and rendering.